Statement of Purpose (SOP) vs Personal Statement

 Which Document Do You Require for Graduate Schools?

-Having understood the difference between a personal statement and a statement of purpose, you should know which document you require for applying to your chosen university.
-Some institutions want a statement of purpose, and some demand a personal statement.
-If you are facing any difficulty in writing a Statement of Purpose, then you can look at the sample SOP and learn how to approach your SOP.
+If you are facing any difficulty in finding a statement of purpose vs personal statement example, then you can look at the sample SOP and or personal statement to learn how to approach them.
 You can also learn how to write a Graduate School Statement of Purpose here.
 Those who need to write a personal statement but are facing challenges in writing it can learn How to Write the UCAS Personal Statement here.

 A: